lostjared/acidcamGL/README.md

 	SelfAlphaBlend

 save the file then when in the program press the L key to toggle the playlist on and off and use the arrow keys to move through the list.
-To use the playlist file its he same as the keys just with
+To use the playlist file it's the same as the keys just with
 Use:

 	acidcamGL -L playist.txt -g -p filters

-After enabling plugins (used for testing) (with the shell variable pointing to path) and having the list of plugins in index.txt to load one from the command line use:
+After enabling plugins (used for testing) (with the shell variable pointing to a path) and having the list of plugins in index.txt to load one from the command line use:

 	acidcamGL -g -p filters -Z plugin.acidcam